theOGognf/finagg/docs/conventions.rst

 :mod:`finagg.sec.api`, don't have as many helper methods and are barebone implementations.

-Almost everything is a dataframe
+Almost Everything is a Dataframe
 --------------------------------

 Dataframes are just too convenient to not use as the fundamental type within **finagg**.
 Almost all objects returned by APIs and features are dataframes.

-Helper methods for inspecting available data
+Helper Methods for Inspecting Available Data
 --------------------------------------------

 Most submodules and singletons contain helper methods for getting sets of